QuicksilverBR/Linux-Controller-Fixes/README.md

 # Linux-Controller-Fixes
 A collection of fixes picked up over time to allow game controllers (primarily HOTAS systems) to work as expected under Linux.
 Applies to both Wine and native applications.
+Primarily intended to aid beginners in troubleshooting common control issues.

 ## Contents